MicrosoftDocs/architecture-center/docs/example-scenario/apps/ecommerce-scenario.md

 4. User searches for concerts using Azure Search.
 5. Web site pulls concert details from Azure SQL Database.
 6. Web site refers to purchased ticket images in Blob Storage.
-7. Database query results are cached in Azure Redis Cache for better performance.
+7. Database query results are cached in Azure Cache for Redis to improve performance.
 8. User submits ticket orders and concert reviews, which are placed in the queue.
 9. Azure Functions processes order payment and concert reviews.
 10. Cognitive Services provides an analysis of the concert review to determine the sentiment (positive or negative).